micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/external_build_systems/index.md

 The [micro-ROS for STM32CubeMX](https://github.com/micro-ROS/micro_ros_stm32cubemx_utils) package is a set of utilities which enables the seamless configuration, set-up and integration of micro-ROS into an STM32 controller based project.
 As such, it allows micro-ROS to be virtually supported by the full set of boards offered by <a href="https://www.st.com/content/st_com/en.html">STMicroelectronics</a>.

-Its usage is based on Dockers, via a prepared [Dockerfile](https://github.com/micro-ROS/micro_ros_stm32cubemx_utils/blob/foxy/microros_component/Dockerfile) which eases the project configuration and execution.
+Its usage is based on Dockers, via a prepared [Dockerfile](https://github.com/micro-ROS/micro_ros_stm32cubemx_utils/blob/foxy/microros_component/Dockerfile) which eases micro-ROS library generation outside of a ROS 2 environment.